by Dr. C.H. Weaver M.D. updated 10/2022

 The most recent research suggests shorter course APBI to the breast results in equivalent outcomes among patients with node negative breast cancer who have undergone breast conserving surgery compared to the standard longer course and higher dose.2,3,10,14-16

-Accelerated partial breast irradiation after surgery is as effective as whole breast irradiation for preventing recurrence among patients with early stage node negative breast cancer, according to 10-year follow-up results from the APBI IMRT Florence clinical trial presented at the 2019 San Antonio Breast Cancer Symposium.
+Accelerated partial breast irradiation after surgery reduces the duration of therapy and is as effective as whole breast irradiation for preventing recurrence among patients with early stage node negative breast cancer, according to 10-year follow-up results from the APBI IMRT Florence clinical trial presented at the 2019 San Antonio Breast Cancer Symposium.

 The Florence clinical trial included 520 women aged older than 40 years with stage I or stage II breast cancer.
 Half of the women were treated with accelerated partial breast irradiation, which consisted of a total 30 Gray of radiation to the tumor bed in five daily fractions.
 The other half of women received whole breast irradiation, which consisted of a total of 50 Gray administered in 25 daily fractions to the whole breast, plus a 10-Gray boost to the tumor bed in five daily fractions.